Pickleball Gear

 No matter your level, there are plenty of options to choose from when it comes to pickleball equipment.

 After rigorous testing, I gave the top spot on this list to the Six Zero Double Black Diamond Control.
-Despite a ton of competing paddles in 2024, nothing could beat its perfect blend of power, control, and performance.
+Despite a ton of competing paddles in 2024, nothing could beat its blend of power, control, and performance.

-Here's a recap of my top 5 paddle picks:
+Here's a recap of my top 6 paddle picks:

-5. Gearbox Pro Power: Best for power
+6. Gearbox Pro Power - Best for power

 Find the right mix of power, control, spin, and forgiveness, in your paddle and you'll quickly see improvements in your game.